oylenshpeegul/epochs-cli/README.md

     <candidates>...
 Strings to test for epochness
 ```

-Give it a number and it tries to interpet it as a date.
+Give it a number and it tries to interpret it as a date.

 ```bash
 $ epochs 1234567890